 Our teacher workshops all offer CEUs so that you can keep up with your certifications.

-Our next teacher workshops will be held the week of May 30th-June 2nd, 2017.
+Our next teacher workshops will be held in June.
 Each workshop meets at the Center from 9 a.m. - 3 p.m. and provides .6 CEUs for teachers and other education professionals.
 You are welcome to join us for one session or all of them!
 Pre-registration is required, and each day will be capped at 35 participants.
 There is NO COST for any of the workshops, though participants should bring a bag lunch and plan on a working lunch each day.

 For questions or to register, please contact Programs Manager Erin Parker at 228.475.0825 ext.
 2 or firstname.lastname@example.org